| Registration & Insurance |

 Playing registration for seniors can be paid either weekly (formerly known as casual), or for a whole season.
 Please note that weekly/casual registration is for a maximum of five games in any one season, payment for which cannot be redeemed as part payment for a full season.
 Weekly/casual registration is strictly for a 7 day period and will expire at midnight on the seventh day.

-The fees for playing registration are made up of state competition fees, age/grade competition fees, insurance, and a small club fee.
+The fees for playing registration are made up of state competition fees, age/grade competition fees, insurance, and a club fee.

 For specific information related to insurance, please see the 2019_Rugby_Insurance_Brochure